MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/how-to-network-setup-migration-service.md

 After you complete these steps, the single server is set up to accept connections from the flexible server's subnet for secure communication between the two servers.

-## Single Server (private endpoint) to VNet-integrated Flexible Server
+## Single Server (private endpoint) to VNet-integrated flexible server

 To facilitate connectivity from an instance of Azure Database for PostgreSQL - Single Server that has a private endpoint to a VNet-integrated flexible server: